 Filter to content in a particular language.
 Languages are detected by DarkOwl Vision at the time of ingestion, using natural language processing.
 Click once to include.

-For free text searching, type language:languagevalue in the search bar, prefixing with - to exclude.
+• For free text searching, type language:languagevalue in the search bar

 Dates

 Use the drop-down to quickly select a time range for search results, or select Custom to choose a specific start/end date.